Charlie9009/CI_PP5_INSTRUMENTA/README.md

 * I want to implement a feature so the users can have a bigger profile with images and more personal info to give a more personal experience on review fields

+* I want to implement a feature for the delete buttons to have validation before deleting

 ## Technologies used

 ### Languages